 To limit or prevent neck pain, try identifying stress factors in your everyday life and consider steps you can take to reduce them.

 Just like other joints, your neck joints wear with age.
 Osteoarthritis, the most common type of arthritis, causes the cartilage between your bones to degrade.
 To compensate for this loss, your ligaments can thicken and your bones can develop growths called bone spurs, which can affect joint movement.

 Massage therapy and physiotherapy can improve blood flow, soft tissue flexibility and joint mobility, which can help ease neck pain caused by worn joints.

 Repetitive motion or holding yourself in an awkward position for prolonged periods of time can cause localised neck pain as well as referred pain into your arms due to nerve irritation.
-This can also be caused by a disc bulge, when the tissue that cushions the bones of your spine press on the nerve roots.
+This is caused by one of the deeper structures of the neck which can rub on or press on the nerve root.

 While rest can be key to resolving pain caused by a compressed nerve or to allow the disc bulge to heal, if symptoms persist, it’s important to seek help from a trained professional to help speed up recovery.

 If you spend long periods of time at a desk it is important that you invest in good ergonomic equipment, including an adjustable chair, screen risers to ensure the screen height is at eye level, laptop stands, an external keyboard and mouse to allow suitable arm positioning and foot stools if your feet cannot reach the floor.
 Standing desks are also of great value and allow you to avoid sitting for periods of the day altogether.